patchlevel/event-sourcing/docs/subscription.md

 }
 ```
 :::tip
-If you want process events from now, you can use the `Processor` attribute.
+If you want to process events from now, you can use the `Processor` attribute.
 :::

 #### Once